Georgia lawmakers consider limiting state funds for dual enrollment

-A new bill could limit the number of Georgia high school students who are dual enrolled in college classes.
+SAVANNAH, Ga.
+(WSAV) – A new bill could limit the number of Georgia high school students who are dual-enrolled in college classes.

 If passed, the state would pay for fewer of those classes, and fewer students would qualify.
 Lawmakers say it’s an effort to keep costs down.